 How to Make a Peach Dump Cake

-A peach cobbler dump cake is so easy to make; you literally just dump everything in and cook it.
-This particular peach dump cake recipe has been modified to cook in the instant pot instead of a traditional oven.
 In addition to the ingredients and your instant pot, you’ll also need a trivet and a pressure cooker proof/oven safe bowl (make sure it fits inside the instant pot too).

 Why put water in the Instant Pot?
 The best way to allow steam to create pressure is to put a cup of water in the instant pot.
 Then you’ll place your bowl on a trivet inside the pot.

 First, you’ll add peach pie filling .and sliced fresh peaches (a mixture helps prevents sogginess) to the bowl.
 Then toss them with brown sugar and cinnamon.
-Next, dump your yellow cake mix on top, spread it out, and place cut squares of butter around the surface.
+Next, pour your yellow cake mix on top, spread it out, and place cut squares of butter around the surface.
 Then cover the bowl with foil.

 To cook: Set your instant pot to manual high pressure for 10 minutes, then slow release for 10 minutes.
 Finally, remove the cover.